Net Metering Law

 Evaluation of Net Metering in Vermont

-Act 99 of the 2014 Vermont legislative session directed the Public Service Department to complete an evaluation of net metering in Vermont and file the resulting report with the Public Service Board.
+Act 99 of the 2014 Vermont legislative session directed the Department of Public Service (Department) to complete an evaluation of net metering in Vermont and file the resulting report with the Public Utility Commission.
 This report, filed Oct 1, 2014, builds directly from the report completed by the Department in January 2013 pursuant to Act 125 of the 2012 legislative session, updating assumptions and methodology as appropriate.
 The Department's model estimates the costs and benefits incurred as a result of any single net metering installation installed in 2015 or a later year.
 A second available spreadsheet calculates the coincidence of net metered systems to each utility's peak, a critical component used in estimating benefits of net metered systems.

-Subsequent to the filing of the Department's report, the Public Service Board has initiated proceedings to consider changes to Net Metering in Vermont.
+Subsequent to the filing of the Department's report, the Public Utility Commission has initiated proceedings to consider changes to net metering in Vermont.

 Who Can Net Meter?

-Any electrical utility customer or group of customers of the same utility in Vermont can net meter once they have obtained a Certificate of Public Good (CPG) from the Public Service Board ("PSB" or "Board").
+Any electrical utility customer or group of customers of the same utility in Vermont can net meter once they have obtained a Certificate of Public Good (CPG) from the Public Utility Commission ("PUC" or "Commission").
 Vermont's net metering law caps the size of net metering generators at 500 kilowatts of generation for the following renewable forms of energy generation: photovoltaic, wind turbines, anaerobic digestion of agricultural products, by-products or waste, biomass, and fuel cells (when fueled by renewable sources).
 For qualified micro-combined heat and power systems using non-renewable fuels, the size of the cap is 20 kW or less.